Nuqat al Khams: Geography

 In the north, Nuqat al Khams has a shoreline on the Mediterranean Sea.
 To the west, it borders the Medenine Governorate of Tunisia.
 Domestically, it borders Zawiya in the east, Jabal al Gharbi in the southeast and Nalut in the southwest.
 Nuqat al Khams is a part of Triplotania geographical region of Libya that runs from north to south.
 It has a set of coastal oases, plains, and limestone plateaus having an elevation of 2000 ft to 3000 ft.
-The region receives an annual rainfall of 16 in.
+The region receives average annual rainfall of 16 in.
 There are no perennial rivers in the region, but groundwater aquifers are abundant.
 Along the coastal region, the climate is Mediterranean; elsewhere, it is desert.
 Dust storms lasting four to eight days are common during spring.
 The northwest region of Libya including Nuqat al Khams is called Tripolitania, the east is referred to as Cyrenaica, and Fezzen is in the southwest.